-While many people in the area already have pools, others are trying to decide whether they should have a pool installed or not.
-Pool enthusiasts will tell you that life is too brief and too fragile to spend without a swimming pool.
+While many people in the area already have pools, others are trying to decide whether or not they should have a pool installed.
+Pool enthusiasts will tell you that life is too short and too fragile to spend it without a swimming pool.
 For these pool owners, it is hard for them to consider not having a swimming pool.
 On the other hand, there are pool owners that would probably be better off without a swimming pool.
 Not taking the time to enjoy or maintain the pool are the primary reasons that some are simply better off without a swimming pool.

 This is probably the biggest reason for the popularity of pools—swimming and being around the pool together is enjoyable and encourages family togetherness.
-Many family memories have been made while enjoying a backyard swimming pool and the environment that it provides.
+Many family memories (parties, poolside weddings, prom pics, etc.) have been made while enjoying a backyard swimming pool and the environment that it provides.

 Backyard cookouts become even better when you have a pool to keep the guests entertained.
 In addition, celebrating birthday parties, anniversaries, holidays, you name it, there is no better place to celebrate a special occasion than poolside.